plasmabio/plasma/docs/configuration/batch-users.md

   hard: 250G
 ```

-You can run the playbook to reference that extra file:
+You can run the playbook and reference that extra file:

 ```bash
 ansible-playbook student-create.yml -u ubuntu -e "studentdef=students.csv" -e @students-config.yml